MatteP1/thesis/Tasks.md

 - [ ] Consider not using the term "sentinel"
 - [ ] change "x" to ``x'', and similarly for 'x'.
 - [ ] Decide on name/notation for Qgnames (including SeqQgnames and ConcQgnames).
 Maybe \mathcal(G)_{\text{seq}}?
+- [ ] Center figures on page (not on line)
+- [x] Make sure all node values are 'w' and queue values are 'v'

 - [ ] Create references to:
   - [x] Iris Technical Reference (if reader wishes to see the relevant technical definitions)